Photo by Jan Kopřiva on Unsplash

 Parabens (Maybe)

-Parabens are additives that help prevent bacteria and mold from growing in lube.
-There have been some studies that suggest parabens can cause cancer, but many of them were conducted under flawed and extreme circumstances.
-It’s widely up for debate on whether you can even use enough lube in your lifetime for it to have cancer-causing effects.
+There have been some studies that suggest parabens can cause cancer, but many of them were conducted under flawed and extreme circumstances.9 It’s widely up for debate on whether you can even use enough lube in your lifetime for it to have cancer-causing effects.

-Paraben-free is beneficial because the fewer chemicals in your lube, the better, but don’t automatically think paraben-free means safe.
+Either way, paraben-free is beneficial because the fewer chemicals in your lube, the better, but don’t automatically think paraben-free means safe.

 Fragrances